BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 ### Input and output directories

-`Dataset directory` should be set to the path on disk (accessible to A1111) where the input images and tagging text files are stored.
+`Dataset directory` should be the path on disk (accessible to A1111) where the input images are stored.
 This can be whatever you like.

 I usually leave `Log directory` at the default value.